 You have no idea how thankful I am that there are more and more people, a movement really, advocating for heart-centered, people-centered leadership.
-I mean for Pete's sake, how do you expect to actually lead people if you don't know, understand and feel for your people?
+I mean for Pete's sake, how do you expect to actually lead people if you don't know, understand, and feel for your people?

 I find it odd though, that we are even in this predicament.
-I find it even more odd when I meet managers who build a giant wall between themselves and anything emotional that has to do with their team.
-I mean, your team are human are they not?
+I find it even odder when I meet managers who build a giant wall between themselves and anything emotional that has to do with their team.
+I mean, your team is human are they not?
 So, if someone on your team is going through something pretty traumatic or even exciting, what, are you supposed to ignore them?
 Where in the heck did this thinking come from and why is it still the norm?
 Why is the status quo or what is handed down the line to new managers is the sentiment that if you show emotions or empathy for another person it's a sign of weakness?

 In Chip Conley's book Emotional Equations, he says the following:

 "Humanity's common currency, emotions, is how we connect, even when we have little else in common.
 Emotional fluency is the ability to sense, translate, and effectively apply the power of emotions in a healthy and productive manner.
 Yet most of us have more training in how to use our car or computer than we do in how to use our emotions in work and life."